 A Javascript CSS3 Selector and Matcher not using XPath

-NWMatcher development and sources can be downloaded from GitHub, they contain both Prototype and jQuery selector test units.
+Source code, add-ons and unit tests can be downloaded from GitHub, there are both Prototype and jQuery selector unit tests.

-Version 1.1.1 is the current release since all the features and bug fixes are now included.
-Freezed 1.1.1 is available on Google Code SVN !
+Version 1.3.8 is the current release, all known features and bug fixes are included.
+Snapshots of newer versions will be available on GitHub !

-Many bugs have been fixed to make this work on older Safari 2.0.x and Mozilla 1.7.
+Many bugs have been fixed to make this work even on older Safari 2.0.x and Mozilla 1.7.

 Straight to the TESTS